Environments

 Electives

-Faculty that teach Environments studios offer electives that allow students to experiment with new technology, experiential prototyping, and environmental typography.
-Environments students are also encouraged to take other electives both within the School of Design and across campus in IDeATE, Architecture, Music, Drama, Art, Computer Science, HCI, and others that may expand their personal interests in design.
+Faculty in the Environments studios offer electives that will allow you to experiment with new technology, experiential prototyping, and environmental typography.
+You’ll also be encouraged to take electives both within the School of Design and across campus, such as IDeATE, Architecture, Music, Drama, Art, Computer Science, HCI, and others, that may expand your personal interests in design.